The Dynamics of Globular Clusters and Elliptical Galaxies: Assumptions of the model

 \subsection{Time-distance and velocity-radius curves for M15}

-Figure~\ref{fig:RT} shows the mean time-distance curve from equation~\ref{eq:31} for a typical star in galaxy M15, assuming a radius of 25~pc and a total mass of $4.5\times 10^5 M\sun$, while the probability of finding a star with any given velocity increment is shown in Fig.~\ref{fig:VP}, normalised so that the area under the curve is 1 (i.e. certainty).
-This theoretical LoS probability curve across the centre of the galaxy is broadly in agreement with the observational velocity probability curve presented by \citet{McNamara_2004}, and has similarities to a Rayleigh distribution, suggesting the distribution has a maximum Cumulative Residual Entropy \citep{2012JStatRes...B}.
-More realistic curves to match observational values would introduce a mass distribution function for the stars, but although more complex, the fundamental dynamics would not be changed.
+Figure~\ref{fig:RT} shows the mean time-distance curve from Eq.~(\ref{eq:31}) for a typical star in galaxy M15, assuming a radius of 25~pc and a total mass of $4.5\times 10^5 M_\odot$.
+The probability of finding a star with any given velocity increment is shown in Fig.~\ref{fig:VP}, normalised so that the area under the curve is 1 (i.e. certainty).
+This theoretical LoS probability curve across the centre of the galaxy is broadly in agreement with the observational velocity probability curve presented by McNamara {\it{et al}} \cite{McNamara_2004}, and has similarities to a Rayleigh distribution, suggesting the distribution has a maximum Cumulative Residual Entropy \cite{2012JStatRes...B}.

+More realistic curves to match observational values would introduce a mass distribution function for the stars but, although more complex, the fundamental dynamics would not change.